 Process for about a minute or until smooth, scraping down the sides as necessary.

 Stir in some chocolate chips or mix-in of your choice.

 Grease or line a muffin tin and pour the batter in to just over 3/4 full.

 Sprinkle a few extra chocolate chips on top just to make them prettier.

-Bake the muffins in an oven preheated to 400 degrees F for about 15 minutes.
+Bake the muffins in an oven preheated to 400 degrees F for about 15 minutes or until golden.
 Let them cool in the muffin tins for a couple of minutes before taking them out and placing them on a wire rack to cool.

 The muffins are best eaten once they’ve cooled down a little bit but are still warm.

 - 2 large very ripe bananas (the riper the better as they'll be sweeter and have far more flavor)

 - ½ cup oat bran (or wheat bran.
 If gluten free useGF oat bran)